-Wake Technical Community College (Wake Tech) consists of 2.48 million square feet of building area located at 6 campuses and 2 centers, which include classrooms, offices, auditoriums, meeting spaces, shop areas, labs, and gymnasiums, among others.
-Designing and targeting the energy performance of these buildings follows the US Green Building Council - LEED program, as well as the State of North Carolina
+Wake Technical Community College (Wake Tech) consists of 2.76million square feet of building area located at 7 campuses and 2 centers, including classrooms, offices, auditoriums, meeting spaces, shop areas, labs, and gymnasiums, among others.
+Designing and targeting the energy performance of these buildings follows the US Green Building Council (USGBC) - LEED program and/or the Green Building Initiative (GBI) - Green Globes Program, as well as the State of North Carolina Legislative requirements.

-Legislative requirements.
 In addition, Wake Tech wishes to incorporate sustainable design elements into each building to provide a productive, energy efficient, and healthy environment for students, faculty, staff and citizens.